temmyg/react-icebreaker-tutorial/README.md

 # react-icebreaker-tutorial
-My revised version from scratch from the tutorial at https://reactjs.org/tutorial/tutorial.html
+My revised version made from scratch from the tutorial at https://reactjs.org/tutorial/tutorial.html.